Comparison of arm exponents in planar FK-percolation: Background on FK-percolation

 For~$\xi$ and~$\xi'$ two boundary conditions on~$G$ such that~$\xi \leq \xi'$, which means that any pair of vertices wired in~$\xi$ is also wired in~$\xi'$, the FK-percolation with boundary condition~$\xi'$ dominates the one with boundary conditions~$\xi$.
 This means that for all increasing event~$A$,

-\paragraph{The spatial Markov property.} For~$\omega'$ a percolation configuration on~$\bbZ^2$ and~$F$ a finite subset of the edge set of~$\bbZ^2$, we have
+\textbf{The spatial Markov property.} For~$\omega'$ a percolation configuration on~$\bbZ^2$ and~$F$ a finite subset of the edge set of~$\bbZ^2$, we have

 where~$H$ is the graph induced by the edge set~$F$ and~$\xi$ is the boundary condition induced on~$H$ by the restriction of~$\omega'$ to the complement of~$F$.
-This means that two vertices of~$\partial H$ are wired in~$\xi$ if and only if there exists an open path of~$\omega'$ between them in the complement of~$F$ .
+This means that two vertices of~$\partial H$ are wired in~$\xi$ if and only if there exists an open path of~$\omega'$ between them in the complement of~$F$.\\

-\paragraph{Dual model.} The dual graph associated with~$\bbZ^2$ is the graph~$(\bbZ^2)^*$ constructed by placing a vertex at the centre of each square of~$\bbZ^2$ and, for each edge~$e$ of~$\bbZ^2$, adding an edge~$e^*$ between the two vertices corresponding to the faces bordering~$e$.
+\textbf{Dual model.} The dual graph associated with~$\bbZ^2$ is the graph~$(\bbZ^2)^*$ constructed by placing a vertex at the centre of each square of~$\bbZ^2$ and, for each edge~$e$ of~$\bbZ^2$, adding an edge~$e^*$ between the two vertices corresponding to the faces bordering~$e$.
 To each configuration~$\omega$ on~$\bbZ^2$, we associate the dual configuration~$\omega^*$ on~$\bbZ^2$ defined by taking~$\omega^*_{e^*} = 1 - \omega_e$, for all edges~$e$ of~$\bbZ^2$.
 A dual path is a path constituted of edges~$e^*$ such that~$\omega^*_{e^*} = 1$.
-The self-duality of~$p_c$ and the equality~$\phi_{p_c,q}^0 = \phi_{p_c,q}^1$ imply that if~$\omega \sim \phi_{p_c,q}$, then~$\omega^*$ and~$\omega$ have the same law (up to a shift by~$(1/2,1/2)$).
+The self-duality of~$p_c$ and the equality~$\phi_{p_c,q}^0 = \phi_{p_c,q}^1$ imply that if~$\omega \sim \phi_{p_c,q}$, then~$\omega^*$ and~$\omega$ have the same law (up to a shift by~$(1/2,1/2)$).\\

-\paragraph{Russo-Seymour-Welsh (RSW) theory.} For~$q \in [1,4]$ and~$p = p_c(q)$, the probabilities of crossing rectangles of a given aspect ratio but arbitrary scale is uniformly bounded away from~$0$ and~$1$.
-Moreover, these bounds are also uniform when boundary conditions are imposed at a macroscopic distance from the rectangle.
+\textbf{Russo-Seymour-Welsh (RSW) theory.} For~$q \in [1,4]$ and~$p = p_c(q)$, the probabilities of crossing rectangles of a given aspect ratio but arbitrary scale is uniformly bounded away from~$0$ and~$1$.
+Moreover, these bounds remain uniform even when boundary conditions are imposed at a macroscopic distance from the rectangle.
 Specifically, for~$\rho, \ep > 0$, there exists~$c > 0$ such that for every graph~$G$ containing the rectangle~$[-\ep n,(\rho+\ep)n] \times [-\ep n, (1+\ep)n]$ and every boundary conditions~$\xi$,

 where~$\calC([0,\rho n] \times [0,n])$ is the event that the rectangle~$[0,\rho n] \times [0,n]$ contains an open path between its left and right sides (see \cite{DcSidTas2017}).